Endi18/Food-Recipe-Application/README.md

 The `Instructions Listener` is an interface that defines two methods that must be implemented by any class that wants to listen for and handle the response of an API request to get the instructions that the user needs to follow to cook their delicious recipe by using the Spoonacular API.

-The didFetch method is called when the API request is successful and the response contains the information for the requested instructions' recipe.
+The `didFetch` method is called when the API request is successful and the response contains the information for the requested instructions' recipe.
 This method takes in a List of InstructionsResponse objects as a parameter, which contains the instructions information, and a message string that describes the status of the response.

-The didError method is called when there is an error in the API request and the response is not successful.
+The `didError` method is called when there is an error in the API request and the response is not successful.
 This method takes in a message string that describes the error that occurred.

 #### RecipeClickListener
 ##### _Author: Endi Triço_

 The `RecipeClickListener` is an interface that defines only one method that must be implemented by any class that wants to listen for and handle the response of an API request to get the detailed information by using the click event.

-This interface defines only one method named onRecipeClicked that takes as parameter the id of the recipe of type String, which corresponds to the image or name of the food that the user will click on.
+This interface defines only one method named `onRecipeClicked` that takes as parameter the id of the recipe of type String, which corresponds to the image or name of the food that the user will click on.

 #### RecipeDetailsListener
 ##### _Author: Endi Triço_

 The `RecipeDetailsListener` is an interface that defines two methods that must be implemented by any class that wants to listen for and handle the response of an API request to retrieve a detailed information regarding a specific recipe using Spoonacular API.

 The didFetch method is called when the API request is successful and the response contains the information for the requested recipe.
-This method takes in the RecipeDetailsListener object as a parameter, which contains the recipe information, and a message string that describes the status of the response.
+This method takes in the `RecipeDetailsListener` object as a parameter, which contains the recipe information, and a message string that describes the status of the response.

-The didError method is called when there is an error in the API request and the response is not successful.
+The `didError` method is called when there is an error in the API request and the response is not successful.
 This method takes in a message string that describes the error that occurred.

 #### RecipeSearchResultViewHolder
 ##### _Author: Sara Hoxha_

-The `RecipeSearchResultViewHolder` class is an inner class that extends `RecyclerView.ViewHolder`.
-It has a constructor that takes a `View` object and initializes the card view, the dish name, and the dish image that will be displayed in the layout.